I am a sixth year PhD student under

 Michael Saks.
 I am interested in discrete math and theoretical computer science.

 Along with Aditya Potokuchi and Michael Saks, I coorganize the Theory of Computing Reading Seminar.
+To see more past papers, take a look at the old TOC reading seminar website.

 (TA, Fall 2016)